 362. Secret door: Write about finding the key to a secret door.

 363. Resolution: What new year’s resolutions do children make?

 364. Out of order: An out-of-order lift suddenly starts to work, but only for you.
 Elucidate on what it feels like.

 365. Unusual behavior: Characterize someone who is behaving very out of character.

 366. Ice-cube: Present the story of characters who live inside ice cubes.

-That makes 366 prompts – one for each day of the year!
-I hope that these year’s worth of prompts help you in kick-starting your writing.
-If you enjoyed this list and want a printable version, you can find it here.
+That makes 366 writing prompts – one for each day of the year!
+I hope that this year’s worth of prompts helps you in kick-starting your writing.
+If you enjoyed this list, then buy its printable version.